 Directly supervise and coordinate activities of retail sales workers in an establishment or department.
 Duties may include management functions, such as purchasing, budgeting, accounting, and personnel work, in addition to supervisory duties.

-Also called: Assistant Manager, Department Manager, Manager, Store Manager
+Also called: Department Manager, Meat Department Manager, Shift Manager, Store Manager

 First-Line Supervisors of Retail Sales Workers -